 Sale of Vehicle Sensors.
 On July 29, 2011, we completed the sale of substantially all of our assets used in connection with our Vehicle Sensors segment to Bendix pursuant to an Asset Purchase Agreement signed on July 25, 2011 (the "Asset Sale").
-Upon closing, Bendix paid us \$14 million in cash, subject to a \$2 million holdback and adjustments based upon the working capital of the Vehicle Sensors segment at closing, and Bendix assumed certain specified obligations and liabilities of the Vehicle Sensors segment.
+Upon closing, Bendix paid us \$14 million in cash, less a \$2 million holdback and subject to adjustments based upon the working capital of the Vehicle Sensors segment at closing, and Bendix assumed certain specified obligations and liabilities of the Vehicle Sensors segment.
 We are entitled to additional consideration in the form of certain performance and royalty-related earn-outs.
 As a result of the Asset Sale, we no longer operate in the Vehicle Sensors segment.
+On October 23, 2012, we received approximately \$1.7 million in cash, which reflects the release of a holdback pursuant to the Asset Purchase Agreement.
+No further amounts will be payable to us in connection with this holdback.

 Business Segments.
 Subsequent to the Asset Sale and our acquisition of BTS, we now operate in three reportable segments: Roadway Sensors, Transportation Systems and iPerform.
+Refer to Note 10 of Notes to Unaudited Consolidated Financial Statements, included in Part 1, Item 1 of this report for a discussion of business segments.